ibmtjbot/tjbot/README.md

 There are a number of components you can add to TJBot to bring him to life.
 Not all of these are required for all recipes.

 - [Raspberry Pi 3 + SD card preloaded with NOOBS](https://www.amazon.com/Vilros-Raspberry-Complete-Starter-Clear/dp/B01CUMNIV8/). **This is a required component to make TJBot work!** 🤖
-- [NeoPixel RGB LED (8mm)](https://www.adafruit.com/product/1734).
-Note that if you are using other kinds of LEDs, you may need to add a resistor; this LED doesn’t require one.
+- LED.
+We recommend the [NeoPixel RGB LED (8mm)](https://www.adafruit.com/product/1734), although TJBot supports Common Anode LEDs as well.
+Note that if you are not using a NeoPixel LED, you may also need to add resistors between it and the Raspberry Pi.
+Neopixel LEDs do not require resistors.
 - [Female-to-female jumper wires](https://www.amazon.com/dp/B00KOL5BCC/).
 TJBot will only need 3 of these wires, so you’ll have extra.
 - [Female-to-male jumper wires](https://www.amazon.com/dp/B00PBZMN7C/).
 TJBot will only need 3 of these wires, so you’ll have extra.
 - [USB Microphone](https://www.amazon.com/gp/product/B00IR8R7WQ/).
 Other brands of USB microphones should also work.